-Performance Verification: A verification of the accuracy of the breath testing instrument utilizing a performance verification standard.
+Performance Verification.
+"Performance verification" shall mean a verification of the accuracy of the breath testing instrument utilizing a performance verification standard.
 Performance verification should be reported to three decimal places.
 While ISPFS uses the term performance verification, manufacturers and others may use a term such as "calibration check" or "simulator check."

-Performance Verification standard: An ethyl alcohol standard used for field performance verifications.
-The standard is provided by and/or approved by ISPFS.
+Performance Verification Standard.
+"Performance verification standard" shall mean an ethyl alcohol standard used for field performance verifications.
+The standard is provided by and/or approved by the department.